datajerk/ctf-write-ups/nahamconctf2022/riscky/README.md

 p.interactive()
 ```

-This is as oldskool as it _gets_, no ASLR, a pretty good guess at the stack/buf location, a nopsled followed by some script kiddie shellcode we got off the Internet.
+This is as oldskool as it _gets_, no ASLR, a pretty good guess at the stack/buf location, and a nopsled followed by some script kiddie shellcode we got off the Internet.

 Now you know RISC-V.